johanna-einsiedler/SoDaOps/README.md

 This is the course project for the 2025 MLOps course at DTU of Marten, Magnus and Johanna.

+The goal of our project is to analyse tweets related to the U.S.  2024 Elections and analyse their sentiment.
+Additionally we aim to compare the performance of an 'out-of-the-box' transformer model with one fine-tuned on the our dataset.

+The dataset is published on gaggle: https://www.kaggle.com/datasets/emirhanai/2024-u-s-election-sentiment-on-x

 ## Project structure

 The directory structure of the project looks like this: